eurise-network/technical-reference/developer-guidelines/03-documentation.md

 If the software works as a daemon, i.e. a micro service, additional operation documentation is required:

 * Configuration instructions
-* Startup script (e. g. init or systemd)
+* Startup script (e.g. init or systemd)
-* Monitoring setup, ideally through a monitoring endpoint.
+* Monitoring setup, ideally through a monitoring endpoint